marinarasauced/messop_ugv/README.md

 This launch file will initiate the turtlebot3_bringup.launch, the messop node, and the messlogger node.
 Data is saved to /home/ubuntu/catkin_ws/logs/csv/ by default when the node is shut down.

-To control the TurtleBot3, publish a MessToUGV message from the [mess_msgs package](https://github.com/marinarasauced/mess_msgs).
+To control the TurtleBot3, publish a MESS2UGV message from the [mess_msgs package](https://github.com/marinarasauced/mess_msgs).

 ## Messop node information
 Topics: